daniel-miller/loom/README.md

 # Loom

-Path-based multitenancy for ASP.NET Web Forms applications running on .NET Framework 4.8.
+Loom is a prototype to demonstrate path-based multitenancy for ASP.NET Web Forms applications running on .NET Framework 4.8.

 The first segment of every URL identifies the tenant (organization), and all application logic operates within that tenant's context.

-## Why Path-Based Multitenancy?
+## Why path-based multitenancy?

 Multitenant applications serve multiple customers (tenants) from a single codebase.
 There are three common approaches to identifying tenants: